Leagues view : creating cross-sales

 Interactive proto

-I combined ideas into a user flow, and made a prototype of it.
+I combined the ideas into a user flow, and made a prototype of it.
 The proto built on my leagues view concept (second layout below).

 User testing